SOMWHY/PageNeko/README.md

 # How to customize

-- Change the images: You should change the images in images_neko folder, then change the file name in frame arrays
+- Change the images: You should change the images in images_neko folder, then change the file name in "Cat animation frame arrays"
 - Animation timing and more: See in "Global parameters"
-- Cat size: See in the comment "Cat width and height"
+- Cat size: See in the comment "Cat width and height"(This affects performance)
 - Cat speed: See in the comment "Cat movement speed"
-- Cat styling: See in the comment "Apply all necessary styles directly"
+- Cat styling: See in the comment "Create cat element with styles"
-- Set initial position: See in the comment "Set initial position"
+- Trun on/off "ZZZ" animation when sleeping: Set ENABLE_ZZZ_ANIMATION
+to true/false